Botanical Name: Differs for each variety.

 White Drift has pure white, fully double flowers that are perfectly shaped like miniature roses.
 These impressive white blooms will brighten gardens of all shapes and styles.
 Grows 1-2′ tall x 2-3′ wide.

-These plants in 2-gallon containers are about 1′ tall and wide.
+These plants in 2-gallon containers are 1-3′ tall and wide.

 Hardiness Zones 4 – 11